Transcontinental Railroad Back Country Byway (BCB) | Utah

 Directions

-Follow SR 83 to Golden Spike National Monument, follow signs for backcountry byway.
+Follow SR 83 to Golden Spike National Monument, then follow the signs for the backcountry byway.